elizairwin/Crystal-Game/README.md

 # Crystal-Game

 ## Description:
-A fun and interactive game that test the user's luck.
+A fun and interacting game that allows users to test out their luck.

 ## Technology Used:
 * HTML